aubreyrjones/qwerk/README.md

 * `qwerk id join` - when run from within a qwerk project directory, adds your name and public key to the project as a signer.

 * `qwerk new $category $req_name $dependencies` - create a new requirement with in the given category with the given name.
 It will be filled in with default text and the dependencies listed on the command line.
+Accepts an optional `-i` argument.
+If provided, qwerk will read the `text` of the new requirement from stdin.
+In this mode, End-of-File must be sent to terminate reading.

 * `qwerk doc` - generate project requirements documents and graphs.
 Takes an optional `-t` argument with the type of document to create.
 By default, creates all available documents.